Skip to content

 decoded.save("output.png")

-Inspect output.png: it should be similar to input.png but have a few differences.
-Latent Autoencoders are good compressors!
+Inspect output.png, if the converted weights are correct, it should be similar to input.png (but have a few differences).

 Using Refiners in your own project